 Arch believes that its long-term success will be enhanced by achieving excellence in mine safety and environmental stewardship; conducting business in an ethical and transparent manner; investing in its people and the communities in which it operates; and demonstrating the highest principles of corporate governance.

-Arch is a demonstrated leader in mine safety, with an average lost-time incident rate during the past five years that is nearly 2.5 times better than the industry average.
-Arch subsidiaries have won 10 Sentinels of Safety awards — the nation’s highest honor for excellence in mine safety — in the past 11 years.
+Arch is a demonstrated leader in mine safety, with an average lost-time incident rate during the past five years that is more than 2.5 times better than the industry average.

-In the environmental arena, Arch subsidiaries achieved a perfect compliance record in 2021, with zero notices of violation from state mining regulators.
-In each of the previous four years — from 2017 through 2020 — Arch received just one notice of violation, versus an average of 16 annually by 10 of its largest U.S. competitors.
-In the area of water management, Arch subsidiaries took more than 134,000 water quality measurements in 2021 and recorded zero exceedances for a 100 percent compliance record.
-That compares to just one minor and temporary exceedance in 2020, which equated to a compliance record of 99.999 percent.
+In the environmental arena, Arch subsidiaries achieved a near-perfect compliance record in 2022, with just one Notice of Violation (NOV) from state mining regulators.
+In 2021, Arch had zero NOVs, and has averaged fewer than one per year over the past five years, versus an average of approximately 15 annually by 10 other major U.S. coal producers.
+In the area of water management, Arch subsidiaries took more than 100,000 water quality measurements in 2022 and recorded zero exceedances for a 100 percent compliance record.
+Arch and its subsidiaries have now operated more than three years without a water quality exceedance.